The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Jet bundles and formal solutions of nonlinear PDEs

-becomes a vector bundle. $\blacksquare$ The assumptions (2) and (3) from Theorem \ref{mai} are technical regularity assumptions (which can become tedious to check in applications), whereas the reader should notice that assumption (1) therein is essentially trivial and means nothing but that the underlying differential operator globally is a \lq\lq{}genuine\rq\rq{} $k$-th order operator.
+The assumption (2) from Theorem~\ref{mai} is a technical regularity assumption (which can become tedious to check in applications), whereas the reader should notice that assumption~(1) therein is essentially trivial and means nothing but that the underlying dif\/ferential operator globally is a~``genuine'' $k$-th order operator.